 At St. Peter’s School of English we are committed to protecting and safeguarding all our students from harm and abuse regardless of gender, sexuality, ethnicity, disability or beliefs.
 There are, however, particular measures applicable specifically to under-18s (hereafter referred to as “child” or “children”).

 All staff undertake training in Basic Awareness in Child Protection.
-St. Peter’s School of English has a designated Safeguarding Officer, Pam Curling, who has attended a training course on this.
+St. Peter’s School of English has a designated Safeguarding Officer, Amelia Glenn, who has attended a training course on this.

 We are committed to reviewing policies and procedures annually unless changes in legislation and requirements of our accrediting bodies require the policy to be reviewed more regularly than once a year.

 St. Peter’s School of English is committed to creating a safe school culture and we recognise the need to protect both adults and children from any behaviour that may be misunderstood or misconstrued.